atlregional/atltransit.org/_agencies/asc.md

 The Atlanta Streetcar consists of a 2.7 mile East-West route that connects the Centennial Olympic Park area to the Martin Luther King, Jr. National Historic Site, with 12 stops along the route.

-The Atlanta Streetcar expansion will connect to the Atlanta Beltline, and include additional neighborhoods and other popular destinations around the city.
+The Atlanta Streetcar expansion will connect to the Atlanta Beltline and include additional neighborhoods and other popular destinations around the city.